pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

   <figcaption>--- Thomas Jefferson</figcaption>
 </figure>

+We live in a time of widespread intellectual affluence.
+Knowledge is available for free at your nearest Internet connection.
 We need researchers that are motivated by a [passion for discovery][passion]---that want to serve humanity without hidden agendas or selfish motivations.

 <figure class="section" resource="#you_are_amateurs" typeof="schema:VideoObject">
   <meta property="schema:bitrate" content="649k" />